Ethxnzxo/WHSTechNotes/journal.md

 Some features i would include for my software on the superbowl is making plays on the fly and getting access to previous plays they did in other games.
 The data structres i would use is a top down list to find thhe plays easier.
 A sorting option would be least used plays to most used bcause if you keep using the same one you would be too predictable.

+# February 24, 2025

+Technology can play a crucial role in helping educators and service providers stay updated on evolving youh language by intergrating Ai powered tools that analyze social media trends and online discussions